SwedbankPay/developer.swedbankpay.com/payments/vipps/index.md

 ![screenshot of the first Vipps redirect page][vipps-redirect]{:height="500px" width="425px"}

-He or she is then redirected to Vipps' own payment page where the phone number is entered, and a push message is sent to the phone.
+The payer is then redirected to Vipps' own payment page where the phone number is entered, and a push message is sent to the phone.

 ![screenshot of the Vipps number input page][vipps-number-input]{:height="500px" width="450px"}